bash/bash.github.io/content/_index.md

 * Functional Programming
 * Parsers

-I'm currently studying Mathematics at the [University of Zurich][UZH].
+I'm currently studying mathematics at the [University of Zurich][UZH].
 In my spare time I enjoy working on side projects, contributing to open source and playing story driven or puzzle games.